gvwilson/fiction/voyage/index.md

 ---

-Predictably, Pure Light's elder statesmen<span class="sidenote">States*men*, because all of the senior members of Pure Light in Pohjoinen at the time were male.
+Predictably, Pure Light's elder statesmen<span class="note">States*men*, because all of the senior members of Pure Light in Pohjoinen at the time were male.
 Several writers have suggested that this oddity biased them against the position put forward by Ryutaanan and her allies, though no one has advanced a convincing